 With these data as a base, it should have been easy for a local investigator to triangulate the location of the phenomenon fairly exactly.
 Moreover, at 9:35 p.m. on the night in question, i.e. at the time the phenomenon was spotted by the witnesses at Long Beach, the Moon was indeed in the SE (azimuth: 144.5 degrees) and not too high above the horizon (altitude: 18.4 degrees) .
 This too would have helped in determining the lines of sight with some degree of exactitude.
 Yet, it appears that nothing of the sort was done.
 So in attempting to evaluate these sightings we have to rely on the descriptions of the phenomenon as given by the eye-witness.

 The witnesses at Long Beach mention white, cloudlike lights that "spread out and then dashed toward one another".
 This is about the closest you can get to describing a light show involving different spot lights.
 The bigger gray-white haze with fuzzy edges would then have been the culmination of light from the different light beams.
-The photo on the right is a telling illustration of what we believe may also have caused the luminous spectacle over Catalina Channel on July 9, 1968.
+The photo on the right illustrates how light beams illuminating a low cloud deck can create the impression of a disc-shaped luminous body.

 42 years after the events, we can only speculate as to the nature of the light show.
 Perhaps this was a NAVY celebration of some sort involving searchlights mounted on the docks or on ships at sea.
 Or perhaps there was a concert or a full Moon party going on at the beach (after all, this was the turbulent Summer of 1968 and a full Moon graced the sky that night).

 The likely explanation for this luminous display is a series of movable spotlights illuminating the cloud ceiling or a layer of haze.

 In an e-mail of August 5, 2009, Herbert TAYLOR acknowledges that our suggested explanation of spotlights illuminating a cloud "makes a lot of sense".